Direct Energy Electricity Plans & Natural Gas Rates

 For small businesses and residential customers in Alberta, Direct Energy offers electricity and natural gas at government-regulated rates as Direct Energy Regulated Services.
 The deregulated competitive retail arm of the company does business as Direct Energy.

 Direct Energy is currently one of North America’s largest natural gas and electricity providers, serving more than 4 million accounts and 4,000 employees.
-In Canada, the company serves consumers in Alberta, including Edmonton and Calgary, and British Columbia.
+In Canada, the company serves consumers in Alberta, including Edmonton, Sherwood Park, and Calgary, and British Columbia.

-Direct Energy regulated vs. deregulated: which one to choose?
-If you were ever bothered by that question, it’s important to know that each Direct Energy company or plan may be ideal for a type of customer.
+Direct Energy vs. Direct Energy Regulated Services: which one to choose?
+If you were ever bothered by that question, it’s important to know that each Direct Energy company or plan may be ideal for a different type of customer.
 If you want to know more about residential Direct Energy plans in Alberta, check below your options for both electricity and natural gas.

 Direct Energy electricity plans and rates